The Funniest Wedding Jokes of All Time

-Whether you’re the best man, maid of honour, or master of ceremonies, it never hurts to kick off your wedding speech with a knee-slapper.
-Choose from our best-ever marriage jokes to roast the happy couple before you toast them!
+Whether you're the best man, maid of honour, or master of ceremonies, it never hurts to kick off your wedding speech with a knee-slapper.
+Choose from our best-ever wedding jokes to roast the happy couple before you toast them!

 One and Only

 During a heartfelt chat with her friend about relationships, my wife sighed and said, “You know, if something happened to Lloyd, I don’t think I could ever marry again.”

 Her friend nodded sympathetically.
 “I know what you mean,” she said.
 “Once is enough.”

 I identify with football players because I know what it’s like to spend your whole life training for a large, jewel-encrusted ring.

 Overheard at my garden-club meeting: “I never knew what compost was until I met my husband.”

 Even though there was a blizzard raging outside, I made it the half-mile to the bakery, where I asked the owner for six rolls.

 “Your wife must like rolls,” he said.